icon-bg

 Can Softinventive's solution scan Windows devices remotely?

-Yes, Softinventive's solution supports remote scanning of Windows devices, allowing IT administrators to perform scans from a central management console without physically accessing each endpoint.
+Yes, Softinventive's solution supports remote scanning of Windows devices, allowing IT administrators to perform scans from a central management console without physically accessing each PC.
 This reduces the need for manual intervention and minimizes disruptions to end-users.

 21 November 2024